AdrenaFoundation/adrena-docs-v2/about-adrena/README.md

 - **Peer-to-Pool model** — Liquidity Providers (ALP holders) act as the counterparty to traders
 - **Fast execution** — Single-transaction trades with no keeper delay
-- **Equitable tokenomics** — 100% of revenue distributed to token holders
+- **Equitable tokenomics** — Revenue majority distributed to LPs and token holders

 ## Sections